 Is that a vintage bandana?

-Just because an item has a WPL doesn’t mean that the item is that old.
-It just means that the company producing the item was issued the number after 1941.
+So long story short, just because an item has a WPL doesn’t mean that the item is that old.
+It just means that the company producing the item was issued the number in or after 1941.

 If you notice, most vintage Elephant brand bandanas don’t have RN’s or WPL numbers.
-But while doing research on this brand I discovered a RN on an Elephant brand paper label online… looks like either 19360 or 19380.
-That may mean the company that owned rights to the original Elephant brand had finally obtained a RN from the USPTO and was now marking the number on their products.
-And I recently found this newer-but-still-vintage Elephant bandana marked 13962.
+But while doing research on this brand I discovered a RN on an Elephant brand paper label online.
+It looked like it said either 19360 or 19380.
+My theory is that the company that owned rights to the original Elephant brand had finally obtained a RN from the USPTO and was now marking the number on their products.
+And I recently found a newer-but-still-vintage Elephant bandana marked 13962.

 WPL 423 is the Levi’s code, registered under the Wool Products Labeling act.